 Methodology

 This article is based on a qualitative case-study design at Citizens SS-Ibanda, Ibanda Municipality, Western Uganda.
 The school was purposively selected because it has begun experimenting with digital tools while retaining conventional teacher-centred pedagogy, thus offering a rich setting for examining emerging institutional pedagogical models (Yin, 2018).
+It is acknowledged that a single-school design limits the generalisability of findings; future research should extend this design to multiple schools across different districts in Western Uganda to enable comparative analysis and more robust conclusions.

-Data were collected through semi-structured interviews with 10 teachers and 2 school administrators, classroom observations in 6 science and mathematics classes, and document review of school ICT plans, lesson plans, and any available digital-learning policies.
+Data were collected through semi-structured interviews with 10 teachers and 2 school administrators, focus-group discussions with 24 students drawn from Senior 2 to Senior 5 (purposively selected to include equal numbers of male and female learners), classroom observations in 6 science and mathematics classes, and document review of school ICT plans, lesson plans, and any available digital-learning policies.
 All participants gave informed consent, and pseudonyms were used to protect confidentiality, in line with ethical guidelines for educational research (American Educational Research Association, 2018).
 Data were analysed thematically, following familiarisation, coding, and theme-refinement stages (Braun & Clarke, 2006).
-Ethical approval was obtained from the relevant institutional review board at Bishop Stuart University.
+Ethical approval was obtained from the relevant institutional review board at Bishop Stuart University.It should be noted that the study relies substantially on self-reported data from teachers and administrators, which may be subject to social-desirability bias.
+Future studies should triangulate such data with objective system logs, learning analytics, or structured performance assessments to strengthen internal validity.

 Digital Infrastructure and Institutional Readiness